Murihiku Regeneration

 The kōruru (carved head) within the maihi of Mount Aoraki is of Aoraki whose waka became the South Island in Māori mythology.

-The maihi of Tākitimu includes the kōruru of Tamatea Pokai Whenua, a great traveller and descendant from the Tākitimu waka.
+The maihi of Tākitimu includes the kōruru of Tamatea Pokai Whenua, a great traveler and descendant from the Tākitimu waka.

 Within the maihi of Motupōhue includes the kōruru of Tahu Potiki, a former Ngāi Tahu leader.